 We support families and those affected by a syndrome without a name.
 SWAN UK (syndromes without a name) is the only dedicated support available for families of children and young adults with undiagnosed genetic conditions in the UK.
 It is part of the charity Genetic Alliance UK.

-Transition Information Network
+Transition Information Network - Council for Disabled Children

 The Transition Information Network (TIN) is an alliance of organisations and individuals who come together with a common aim: to improve the experience of disabled young people’s transition to adulthood.
 TIN is a source of information and good practice standards for disabled young people, families and professionals.